BookingSync/bookingsync_application/README.md

 You have 2 options pre built for this:

-1) Create base admin controller (it will be `json` based):
+1) Create base API controller (it will be `json` based):
 ```
-class Admin::BaseController < BookingsyncApplication::Admin::BaseController
+class Api::BaseController < BookingsyncApplication::Api::BaseController
 end
 ```